Veeraragavanv27/19AI547-Blockchain-for-Business/Ex_No_7_AI-Powered Smart Contract for Decentralized Negotiation.md

 To create a smart contract that integrates AI logic for automated negotiation in decentralized commerce.
 The contract adjusts price and conditions dynamically based on real-time market trends using an on-chain AI model.

 # Algorithm:
-## Step 1: AI-Powered Dynamic Pricing
+## step 1: Item Listing:

-Seller lists an item with a minimum price and negotiation range.
+Seller lists an item with a minimum price and a negotiable range.

+## step 2: Buyer Offer:

-Buyer submits an offer price.
+Buyer submits an offer price for the item.

-AI logic (simulated using Solidity algorithms) evaluates the price based on:

-Market demand (tracked using on-chain transactions).

-Historical transaction data.

-Time-based price fluctuations.

-## Step 2: Smart Contract Counteroffer
+## step 3: Data Collection:

+The smart contract accesses on-chain data (demand, history, time-based trends).

+## step 4: AI Evaluation (Simulated in Solidity):

+The AI logic uses collected data to assess the fairness of the offer.

+## step 5: Generate Counteroffer:

-The contract automatically generates a counteroffer if the buyer’s price is within the negotiation range.
+If the offer is within the negotiation range, the contract generates a counteroffer.

+## step 6: Buyer Decision:

+The buyer accepts or rejects the counteroffer.

+## step 7: Transaction Execution:

-If the buyer accepts, the transaction is executed on-chain.
+If accepted, the transaction is completed and recorded on the blockchain.

-## Step 3: Settlement and Price Learning
+## step 8: Learning Update:

-Every completed transaction updates the price learning algorithm to refine future pricing decisions.
+The pricing algorithm updates itself using this transaction data to improve future decisions.